This post was updated on August 22, 2022.

 While the reasons behind the decline of bees are numerous and varied, it is abundantly clear that each species of special pollinators is highly susceptible to climate change.
 Here’s how our changing temperatures are making life harder for bees.

 Climate change is causing habitat loss as bees fail to migrate to cooler areas and establish new hives.
 A study on bumblebee migrations found that bee territories have shrunk by nearly 231 km (200 miles) in North America and Europe.
 In South Africa, Conservation International is advocating for the protection of the Cape Floral Region — an incredible pollinator hotspot with the highest known concentration of plant species in the world.

 2. Shifting temperatures

-As average monthly temperatures rise, flowers bloom earlier in the spring, creating a potential mismatch in seasonal timing between when flowers produce pollen and when bees are ready to feed on that pollen.
-Even a small mismatch of three to six days could negatively affect bees’ health, making them less likely to reproduce and less resistant to predators and parasites.
+As average monthly temperatures rise, flowers may bloom earlier in the spring, creating a potential mismatch in seasonal timing between when flowers produce pollen and when bees are ready to feed on that pollen.
+Even a small misalignment of three to six days could negatively affect bees’ health, making them less likely to reproduce and less resistant to predators and parasites.

 Honeybees are susceptible to parasites such as Varroa mites and the gut parasite Nosema ceranae, and environmental stresses may increase infections.
 Scientists first discovered the Nosema ceranae in the early 1990s in Asian honeybees.
 It has since spread to Europe and the U.S., causing shorter lifespans and colony collapse.
 A recent study found that lower temperatures were associated with lower prevalence of the parasite, indicating that higher temperatures as a result of climate change could result in more bees infected with Nosema ceranae.